 Average Rentals in Canada for International Students

-Most students choose shared rentals or on-campus housing to reduce costs.
-Rent often includes utilities in dorms, but off-campus students should budget separately for internet, electricity, and heating.
-Early planning and comparing different areas can help find more affordable options.
+Most students live in shared apartments or on-campus houses to reduce costs of rental.
+Rent often includes utilities in dorms, but off-campus students should budget for internet, electricity, and heating.
 This is a table for the rentals of different room types and locations in Canada.

 Monthly Rentals for International Students (USD) | |